 US relations with the larger South Asian region

-Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009, and received the American Institute of Pakistan Studies book prize for 2011–2012.
+Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009 and received an American Institute of Pakistan Studies book prize for 2011–2012.
 She has coedited three books on India and Indian foreign policy: Power Realignments in Asia, India Briefing: Takeoff at Last?, and India Briefing: Quickening the Pace of Change.
-Ayres has been awarded numerous fellowships and has received four group or individual Superior Honor Awards for work at the State Department.
-She speaks fluent Hindi and Urdu, and in the mid-1990s worked as an interpreter for the International Committee of the Red Cross.
-She received an AB magna cum laude from Harvard College, and an MA and PhD from the University of Chicago, where her dissertation was defended with distinction.
-She is a former term member of CFR and a life member since 2010.
+Ayres has been awarded numerous fellowships and has received four group or individual Superior Honor Awards for her work at the State Department.
+She speaks Hindi and Urdu, and in the mid-1990s worked as an interpreter for the International Committee of the Red Cross.
+She received an AB from Harvard College and an MA and PhD from the University of Chicago.

 India's role in the world and US-India relations